 Measuring quality assurance is incredibly important for analyzing the interactions between call center agents and customers.
 But as a complex and highly detailed process, it has its share of challenges.
 Some of these challenges include:

 The first step to improving QA is defining what “quality” is.
 What does this look like to your team?
-Understanding what metrics you evaluate will help you refine a plan of action.
+Understanding what call center metrics you evaluate will help you refine a plan of action.

 Once you understand the importance of call center QA and why it is necessary to improve the customer journey, you can put QA metrics into action.